 The overloading is defined in such a way that ambiguities are not allowed and give an error.
 Furthermore, it is sufficient to define overloading for scalars.
-Some overloaded array operations are automatically deduced from the overloaded scalar operations (see item 4 and item 3 in the lists below), and others can be defined independently of the corresponding scalar operations.
+Overloaded array operations are automatically deduced from the overloaded scalar operations.

 14.1 Overview of overloaded operators